zakkarry/retraktarr/README.md

 4. Click `Authorize`.
 Click `Yes`.
 You will be redirected to Google (or your URI) and in the URL bar you will see `?code=` followed by 64 alphanumeric characters. **Save this for now.
 This is your OAuth2 Authorization code.**
 5. You can now complete the OAuth2 process when you're ready using the `retraktarr` script.

+## Installing retraktarr

+You can either download the source yourself or install from PyPI using the `pip install retraktarr` command.

 ## Configuring retraktarr

 `retraktarr` uses a config file, named `config.conf` to get many of its settings.
 However, some of these can be overridden with the arguments you pass.
 You can run `python3 retraktarr.py` at any time to see the available options.